 However, there is a reason to hope.
-By taking some common-sense steps and working hard, you can realize a debt-free life in only a few years’ time.
+By taking some common-sense steps and working hard, you can realize a debt-free life in only a few years.

 How Do I Get Out of Debt?

-If you can identify with any of the above signs you could be in debt.
+If you can identify with any of the above signs, you could be in debt.
 Getting out of debt starts with acknowledging that you are in debt.
-That might sound simple and straight forward but sometimes acknowledgement is the most challenging part of resolution.
-You have to admit that you are have a bad financial situation because of unsecure debt.
+That might sound simple, but sometimes acknowledgement is the most challenging part of the resolution.
+First, you have to admit that you have a bad financial situation because of unsecured debt.

 The first recommendation to get out of debt starts with discipline.
-When people who accumulate unsecured debt make a decision to change their spending habits, they begin to realize the possibility of getting out of debt.
+When people who accumulate unsecured debt decide to change their spending habits, they begin to realize the possibility of getting out of debt.
 It takes time and effort to make a change.
-The musician who practices every day will improve faster than the one who practices occasionally.
-When you practice good financial habits daily, you developed good habits around your finances.
+The musician who practises every day will improve faster than the one who practices occasionally.
+When you practice good financial habits daily, you develop good habits around your finances.

 Write down all your sources of income.
-There numerous tools available to help.
-Spreadsheets, apps based on spreadsheets, as well as software programs that allow you to customize the categories.
+There are numerous tools available to help.
+Spreadsheets, apps based on spreadsheets, and software programs that allow you to customize the categories.
 All great tools to get organized.
 This will give you a black and white reality check of how much income there is, period.
-Afterwards list all of your expenses.
-All means all.
-If you spend 10 dollars for lunch with a friend just once in a month and never do it again for three months, write it down.
+Afterwards, list all of your expenses.
+All means all if you spend 10 dollars for lunch with a friend just once a month and never do it again for three months, write it down.
 If you have to buy a new battery for your remote at home, write it down.

 This may sound like tedious, unnecessary work.
-The reality is when you look back over your expenses, you can see how much you actually spent.
-Some people include the deductions from their monthly income here, others don’t.
-The idea is to know exactly what is coming in and what goes out every month.
+But, the reality is when you look back over your expenses, you can see how much you spent.
+Some people include the deductions from their monthly income here; others don’t.
+The idea is to know precisely what is coming in and what goes out every month.
 It will eliminate the guesstimates.
-Remember the banks and finance companies know exactly how much you owe, they don’t guesstimate.
-People who know exactly how much income they have and exactly how much they owe take control of their financial situation.
+Remember, the banks and finance companies know precisely how much you owe; they don’t guesstimate.
+People who know exactly how much income they have and how much they owe take control of their financial situation.

 Get rid of the chaos in your financial life around spending.
 Do not impulse buy anything.
-Make a chart with categories to show where your money goes.
+Instead, make a chart with categories to show where your money goes.
 Go beyond a chart that shows, Income of X dollars and expenses Y dollars.
 Be as specific as you need.

 You might need a category for groceries and another for household items.
-One is for food, the other is for cleaning supplies and the like.
+One is for food; the other is for cleaning supplies and the like.
 If you can put them into one category and know what each purchase was for, you’re well on your way.
-Once you get organized about your unsecured debt, consider the bottom line that will insure you stay out of debt.
+Once you get organized about your unsecured debt, consider the bottom line that will ensure you stay out of debt.

 Use a debit card and not a credit card.
 That is the best way to ensure you never incur any debt because you pay cash for everything.
-Sometimes people who are in debit got there by buying everything on credit.
+Sometimes people who are in debt get there by buying everything on credit.

-If you lose your source of income through uncontrollable circumstances and you have been buying everything on credit, you might be in trouble now.
-Today many institutions will honor debit cards the same way they will a credit card.
+If you lose your source of income through uncontrollable circumstances and have been buying everything on credit, you might be in trouble now.
+Today many institutions will honour debit cards the same way they will credit cards.
 If they do not, consider going elsewhere.
-When you pay with a debit card you never have unsecured debt.
+When you pay with a debit card, you never have unsecured debt.

-When you take complete control of your expenses and know exactly where your money goes you begin to realize increase.
+You realize an increase when you take complete control of your expenses and know exactly where your money goes.
 The increase may not be noticeable at the beginning.
 The goal is to stay on task and continue to update your plan as often as necessary.

 Make Your Debt Plan & Put It To Work

 A spending plan will help lay things out for you.
-Budgets on the other hand, work well for fixed categories that may not change at all.
-If you plan a vacation, you can add it to a plan.
-After you pay for it and set aside how much you spend you can remove it from the plan.
-The money for the trip might come from your savings category in your budget or new one you added specifically for the trip.
+Budgets, on the other hand, work well for fixed categories that may not change at all.
+For example, if you plan a vacation, you can add it to a plan.
+Then, after you pay for it and set aside how much you spend, you can remove it from the plan.
+The money for the trip might come from your savings category in your budget or a new one you added specifically for the journey.